MAIL CONTRIBUTIONS TO:

 All legal fees and costs for this lawsuit are funded solely by contributions to the NCOPM Stop TAA Legal Fund.
 Your contribution may be tax deductible as a business expense.
 Consult your tax adviser.
 National Conference of Personal Managers Inc. is a Nevada Nonprofit Corporation (Taxpayer ID: 20-5446329).

 have invoked the California Talent Agencies Act (TAA) to avoid paying

-U. S. Court of Appeals for the Ninth Circuit to declare the TAA unconstitutional and enjoin the California Labor Commissioner from continued enforcement of the TAA, which for decades has violated the constitutional rights of personal managers.
+With the support of the Music Managers Forum - US and the Talent Managers Association, the National Conference of Personal Managers filed a federal lawsuit in November 2012 requesting that the U. S. District Court of the Central District of California declare that the TAA is unconstitutional and enjoin the California Labor Commissioner from continued enforcement of the TAA, which for decades has violated the constitutional rights of personal managers.

 For the past several years, the NCOPM lawsuit has been working its way through the federal court system.
 Oral arguments are scheduled for April 2017 at the U.S. Court of Appeals for the 9th Circuit.